 As of June 28, it was announced that vaccinations registration would open for the 50 to 59 age group on July 1, 2021 with vaccinations starting from July 15.
-From August 1 those aged 35 to 49 will also be eligible to receive a vaccine and from September 1 those aged above 18 will be eligible.
-As South Africans become eligible for vaccines, they are encouraged to first register for their free vaccine online at vaccine.enroll.health.gov.za.
+From August 1 those aged 35 to 49 became eligible to receive a vaccine and from September 1 those aged above 18 became eligible.
+South Africans are are encouraged to first register for their free vaccine online at vaccine.enroll.health.gov.za.

 South Africa has made deals directly with pharmaceutical companies Pfizer and Johnson & Johnson for its vaccines.
 Due to the difficulties of storage, broadly speaking Pfizer vaccines are being used in urban areas and Johnson & Johnson in rural areas.

 Find more about South Africa's vaccination strategy and how it will be rolled out on the official NICD website at nicd.ac.za/covid-19-vaccine-rollout-strategy-faq/.
 You can also follow the progress of the vaccinations on Bloomberg's Covid Vaccine Tracker.

 To encourage more rapid take-up of the vaccines, in Gauteng the provincial government now allows unregistered walk-ins for those who are eligible to be vaccinated.

 I am taking a flight – what's the situation with the airports?